aedanmc/travelo-hey/reports/Week4.md

         - Create skeleton of login page or make some sort of decent progress
         - Keep updated on Aedan's code
         - Work with team on any remaining issues
+2. Progress and Issues
+    - Progress
+        - Divided up the login page into potential components within MUI
+        - Created a hand written skeleton of psuedo-code layout for the login page's components
+        - Implemented CI between our Github repo and GCP (with Matt)
+        - Wrote triggers for various actions that start a build
+        - Aided in writing up the CI portions for the CI & Testing assignment
+    - Issues
+        - Still a bit worried that we will not have enough time to complete everything but hoping that a new use case will fix this
+        -
+3. Plans and Goals for Next Week

 ### Camila Christensen (she/they)
 1. Plans and Goals from Last Week